Reikaa/opengl-framework-1/readme.md

 OpenGL Framework
 ================

-This is some toy project I used to learn basics OpenGL and C++.
+This is some toy project I used to learn some basics of OpenGL and C++.

 ## It contains: